nlkitai/nlux/README.md

 ## About The Developer 👨‍💻

-NLUX is an open-source project that's being led by [Salmen Hichri](https://github.com/salmenus).
-With over a decade of experience building user interfaces and developer tools at companies like Amazon and Goldman Sachs, and contributions to open-source projects, Salmen brings valuable expertise to NLUX.
+NLUX is an open-source project that's being led by [Salmen Hichri](https://github.com/salmenus), a senior front-end engineer based in London, with over a decade of experience building user interfaces and developer tools at companies like Amazon and Goldman Sachs, and contributions to open-source projects.